-You should be very wary of any unofficial IB Biology papers you find.
-I DO NOT recommend using them, as they may be very different from the actual IB Biology exam.
+You should be wary of any unofficial IB Biology papers you find.
+We don't recommend using them, as they may be very different from the actual IB Biology exam.

 Where to Find Paid Tests

-Each paper and each mark scheme cost $3, so one full exam (including paper 1, paper 2, paper 3, and the mark scheme) will cost you about $18.
+Each paper and each mark scheme cost $3.99, so one full exam (including paper 1, paper 2, paper 3, and the mark schemes) will cost you about $24.

-Buying all of the past papers and mark schemes from 2015 to 2018 is costly, so we recommend just purchasing the two most recent complete past papers (May and November 2017).
-These tests will be the most similar to what you'll be tested on, particularly since there was an IB Biology syllabus change as recently as 2016.
+Buying all of the past papers and mark schemes is costly, so we recommend just purchasing the one or two most recent complete past papers.
+These tests will be the most similar to what you'll be tested on.
 Plus, for most students, two tests will be plenty of practice.

 3 Tips to Use IB Biology Past Papers Effectively